 Kate cocked her head at him, and Cullen saw that she did not understand.

 “I wrote those reports,” Cullen explained.
 “And once I saw them, I remembered writing of them.
 I might have recited them precisely without reading them.
 But until the moment, I did not remember that I remembered them.
-My memories had been dulled by lyrium.”
+Rather, I didn’t consider them to be important.
+I’d been dulled by lyrium, you see - memories and all.”

 “Dulled by lyrium?”
 Kate repeated.
 “But you… You mean you do not remember your time as a templar?
 But… But in the Mire!” she sputtered.
 “In the Mire, you said that you didn’t hurt anyone.
 You said that you weren’t one of the templars who… But now you’re saying that you don’t remember?”